 - that is injected into muscles and used to:

 - treat increased muscle stiffness in the arm because of upper limb spasticity.

-- treat the abnormal head position and neck pain with cervical dystonia (CD) in adults.
+- treat the abnormal head position and neck pain with cervical dystonia (CD).

-- treat abnormal spasm of the eyelids (blepharospasm) in adults who have had prior treatment with onabotulinumtoxinA (BOTOX®).
+- treat abnormal spasm of the eyelids (blepharospasm) in adults.

 It is not known if XEOMIN is safe and effective in children under 18 years of age.